Nyhavn 9: 19th century

 Bladkompagniet, a publishing house, was based in the building from 1822.

 At the time of the 1834 census, No. 5 was home to three households.
 Christian Sørensen, the proprietor of a tavern on the ground floor, resided in the associated dwelling with his wife Ane Niels Datter, two nieces (aged 19 and 29), a 14-year-old boy and two maids.
 Kristine Frederiche Flensburg, a 30-year-old widow with a pension and means, resided on the first floor with her 33-year-old brother Niels Larsen Berg (a first mate, skibsfører), her 11-year-old foster daughter Jensine Bolette Flensburg and one maid.
 Niels Grønbek Rademacher, a 22-year-old miller, resided alone on the second floor.

 At the time of the 1840 census, No. 5 was home to just seven people.
 Lorentze Thalia Theresia Thygesen (mée Selmer), widow of justitsråd and bank manager Aksel Møller Thygesen (1763-1818), resided on the first floor with the 40-year-old unmarried woman Susanne Jacobine Selmer, a housekeeper, a female cook and two maids.
 Matthias Fries, a 28-year-old teacher at the Royal Danish Naval Academy, resided alone on the second floor.

 The basement and ground floor was for many years operated as a guesthouse and tavern under the name Hotel Stevns.
-It was later replaced by an entertainment venue called Safari and then Nyhavnskroen, The Danish operations of a German bank and insurance company was in 1900 based in the building.
+It was later replaced by an entertainment venue called Safari and then Nyhavnskroen.
+The Danish operations of a German bank and insurance company was in 1900 based in the building.

 20th century

+A branch of a German bank was by 1900 based in the building.
+It was later succeeded by Kjøbenhavns fødevare Compagnie, a food company.
+The company sold fresh fish from a ship berthed in the canal in front of the building.